 1 tablespoon apple cider vinegar

 fresh or dried herbs, if you desire (1 tablespoon dried rosemary, or maybe 2 sprigs fresh thyme, you get the point)

 2 to 3 quarts filtered water

 Combine all ingredients in a slow cooker, or a pot on the stove.
 If using the slow cooker, let cook on low for 1 to 2 days, until the bones are soft.
 If on the stove, bring up to a boil then let the stock simmer at a low heat while you are home.
+If in an Instant Pot, set to manual and cook at pressure for 30-45 minutes.
+Allow pressure to release naturally.
 Stock is done when you feel ready.
 Strain through a sieve to catch all stock bits, bottle, refrigerate or freeze.
 It can also be helpful to freeze in ice cube trays and store in a plastic bag in the freezer–then you have 1 ounce cubes of stock to use in dishes that call for just a little stock.
 Makes 2 to 3 quarts.